 The regulator has approved a large number of global transactions subject to multi-jurisdictional control and that required prior approval in Ecuador.
-Statistically, only one transaction that was originally denied on formal grounds was later approved on appeal, only a handful of transactions were denied on anticompetitive concerns, and, to date, few global transactions have been subjected to structural remedies: one was subsequently closed because of the termination of the original merger, other is still pending completion after the implementation of a monitoring trustee to supervise compliance with the imposed remedies, and others have been cleared after complying with the proposed conditions.
+Only one transaction was denied on formal grounds but was later approved on appeal, and only a handful of transactions were denied due to anticompetitive concerns.
+To date, few global transactions have been subjected to structural remedies: one was subsequently closed because of the termination of the original merger, another is still pending completion after the implementation of a monitoring trustee to supervise compliance with the imposed remedies, and others have been cleared after complying with the proposed conditions.